datasets/top-level-domain-names/README.md

-The database represents the delegation details of top-level domains
+This Data Package contains the delegation details of top-level domains

 ##Data